fredtrentini/people-counter/README.md

 ## Practical overview (How to use those scripts)

-- First of all download some video files and move them to `data` folder.
+- First of all download some video files and move them to `data-videos` folder.
 - Run `plot.py` to build dataset, build dataset annotations and generate initial predictions, as well as visualize those predictions.
 - Create a task on [cvat](https://app.cvat.ai) and import the annotations to visualize the predicted bounding boxes and manually optimize them as much as needed.
 - Download the updated annotations and run `merge_cvat_annotations.py` passing the original annotations and the downloaded annotations as arguments.